andrewelkins/Laravel-4-Bootstrap-Starter-Site/readme.md

 ### Step 9: Build Assets

 If you have setup your environments, basset will know you are in development and will build the assets automatically and will not apply certain filters such as minification or combination to keep the code readable.
-You will need to make the folder where the assets are built writable:
+You will need to make the folder where the assets are built writable if you run into any `mkdir()` errors:

 If permissions are set correctly: